 - I lived in a country with VERY limited AA options.

-- Before I found out I was pregnant and started getting sick, I was mostly just scared to go and in a “I don’t want to leave my house” mood.
+- Before I found out I was pregnant and started getting sick, I was mostly just scared to go and in an “I don’t want to leave my house” mood.
 (Excuses, excuses).

 But I feel like that was a mistake.

-I think I would’ve benefitted from that work, especially under the guidance of a sponsor.
-Which is not to say I still can’t benefit.
+I think I would’ve benefitted from that work, especially under the guidance of a sponsor or support group that could’ve helped me see that I wasn’t alone.

 - Alcohol can affect stomach acid production.
 This can reduce the stomach’s ability to destroy bacteria that enter the stomach, which can allow potentially harmful bacteria to enter the upper small intestine.